rafiattaui/pahambos.id-group2-L4CC/README.md

 We chose **PostgreSQL**, managed via **Prisma ORM**, as our primary database for the following reasons:

 - **Relational Structure:** PahamBos.id requires well-defined relationships between entities — a User owns many Quizzes, a Quiz has many Questions, a Classroom has many members and assignments, and so on.
-PostgreSQL's relational model handles these constraints robustly and predictably.
+PostgreSQL's relational model and foreign key enforcement handles these constraints robustly and predictably.

 - **Data Integrity & Security:** Prisma provides compile-time type safety and automatically sanitizes all inputs passed to its query methods, effectively mitigating SQL injection risks without requiring manual escaping.
 It also enforces schema-level constraints (unique fields, cascading deletes, required relations) that keep data consistent across all operations.